Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Introduction

-Inter-function communication can happen in one of two ways.
-The first is by {\em inlining} the data inside function invocation requests.
-Because these requests traverse the cloud provider's autoscaling infrastructure (i.e, the request {\em control plane}), providers limit the maximum size of inlined data to at most a few MBs to mitigate the impact of large payloads on the forwarding logic along the request-response path~\cite{aws:quotas,google:quotas}.
-The second inter-function communication approach is via an intermediate service, which can be a storage service (e.g., AWS S3 or Google Cloud Storage) or an in-memory cache service (e.g., AWS ElastiCache), which requires the producer function to first store the data, then invoke the consumer, and subsequently have the consumer retrieve the data from storage.
-The indirection via an intermediate service overcomes the payload size limitation of inline transfers but introduces large latency overheads and adds the cost of the intermediate service.
+Programming model for data communication is {\em object-centric}, with the functions passing data via an intermediate external service, typically using a \texttt{put()/get()} interface.
+This intermediate service can be a storage service (e.g., AWS S3 or Google Cloud Storage) or an in-memory cache service (e.g., AWS ElastiCache), which requires the producer function to first store the data, then invoke the consumer, and subsequently have the consumer retrieve the data from storage.
+The indirection via an intermediate service introduces large latency overheads and adds to the cost of the intermediate service.
+We further refer to such services as {\em storage services}.

+Researchers have identified the problem of efficient serverless communication and have proposed solutions.
+Some seek to improve the performance of storage-based transfers using tiered storage, such as combining an in-memory cache layer (e.g., ElastiCache) with a cold storage layer (e.g., S3)~\cite{mahgoub:sonic,sreekanti:cloudburst,romero:faast,mvondo:ofc}.
+While tiered storage can improve performance over a single storage layer (or cost over a single in-memory cache layer), the disadvantages of through-storage indirection remain.

+We observe that serverless architectures that use through-storage transfers, whether via AWS S3 or previously proposed intelligent multi-tier services, are economically unattractive due to the prohibitively high costs of storing transmitted data in storage services.
+We find that even if these services implemented perfect garbage collection, i.e., deallocating transmitted objects immediately after the last retrieval, the costs of intermediate bookkeeping would still dominate the overall execution cost for data-intensive applications.
 For example, we show that transmitting data via S3 and ElastiCache in a MapReduce application's shuffle phase can account for 70\% to over 99\% of the total processing cost.

-Researchers have identified the problem of efficient serverless communication and have proposed several solutions.
-Some seek to improve the performance of storage-based transfers through the use of tiered storage, such as combining an in-memory cache layer (e.g., ElastiCache) with a cold storage layer (e.g., S3)~\cite{mahgoub:sonic,sreekanti:cloudburst,romero:faast,mvondo:ofc}.
-While tiered storage can somewhat improve performance or cost over a single storage or cache layer, the general disadvantages of through-storage indirection remain.
-Others try to enable direct function-to-function communication but do so in a way incompatible with the existing autoscaling infrastructure and may pose security risks~\cite{thomas:particle,wawrzoniak:boxer}.
-Indeed, ceding infrastructure management to cloud providers has been a key driver behind the rapid adoption of serverless by cloud application developers.
+By studying the production traces from Azure Functions~\cite{romero:faast}, we make the following key observation: 75\% of data objects transmitted across functions must be buffered for only 30 seconds or less.
+In contrast, a function instance's lifetime (e.g., the minimum keep-alive period of an idle instance before serverless infrastructure tears it down) spans to many minutes~\cite{agache:firecracker,shahrad:serverless}.
+Hence, the function instances' lifetime significantly exceeds the transmitted data's lifetime.